 ShineGram is a Shoe Polish brand, which manufactures and markets a diverse range of products for shoe and leather care.
 The company employs more than 30 contractual workers in various stages of the manufacturing process.
 Most workers do packing and loading as well as unloading of the goods.

 The policy also covers drivers and other menial workers.
-The insurance cover is also provided to others employed by the company in different capacities, ranging from electricians to housekeeping staff.
+The insurance coverage also includes other employees serving the company in different roles, such as electricians and housekeeping staff.